 In order to better assess the Company's financial results, management believes that net income before interest, income taxes, stock based compensation, depreciation and amortization, and changes in fair value of non-marketable equity investments ("adjusted EBITDA") is a useful measure for evaluating the operating performance of the Company because adjusted EBITDA reflects net income adjusted for certain non-cash and/or non-operating items.
 Management also believes that adjusted EBITDA from continuing operations is a useful measure for evaluating the operating performance of the Company because such measure excludes the results of operations of the PX business that we no longer own and the gain on sale in connection with the sale of such business in February 2018 and thus reflects the Company's ongoing business operations and assists in comparing the Company's results of operations between periods.
 We also believe that adjusted EBITDA and adjusted EBITDA from continuing operations are useful to many investors to assess the Company's ongoing results from current operations.
-Adjusted EBITDA and adjusted EBITDA from continuing operations are non-GAAP financial measures and should not be considered as measures of financial performance under GAAP.
-Because adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations.
-Accordingly, adjust
+Adjusted EBITDA and adjusted EBITDA from continuing operations are not measurements determined in accordance with GAAP, such non-GAAP financial measures and should not be considered as measures of financial performance under GAAP.
+Because adjusted EBITDA and adjusted EBITDA from continuing operations are not measurements determined in accordance with GAAP, such non-GAAP financial measures are susceptible to varying calculations.
+Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations are not measurements determined in accordance with GAAP, such non-GAAP financial measures are susceptible to varying calculations.
+Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations, as presented, may not be comparable to other similarly titled measures of other companies.